quantumlib/Stim/README_FILE_FORMAT_CIRCUIT.md

 A simulator executing a stim circuit is expected to store three things:

 1. **The Qubits**.
+    By convention, all qubits start in the |0> state.
-    The simulator must track the current state of the qubits that have been operated on so far.
+    The simulator then tracks the state of any qubits that have been operated on.

     Note that stim circuit files don't explicitly state the number of qubits needed.
     Instead, the number of qubits is implied by the qubit targets present in the file.
     For example, a simulator may look over the circuit and find the largest qubit target `n-1` that is